Nerve and Muscle Testing in Hoboken, NJ

 100% Customer Satisfaction

-A doctor examines the lower leg of an elderly woman sitting on a hospital bed.
-The doctor gently holds the patient’s leg, while the patient looks down at her leg.
-Medical equipment is visible in the background.
+A doctor examines the leg of an elderly woman sitting on a hospital bed, gently checking her knee while the patient looks down at her leg in a clinical setting.

 EMG and Nerve Conduction Studies